-If you have been the victim of domestic violence, California law provides a number of different options for you to obtain the protection you need, including criminal actions and civil claims.
-Additionally, domestic violence victims are able to initiate restraining orders against their abusers.
-Do not be afraid to contact a family law attorney to discuss your options.
+If you have been a victim of domestic violence, California law provides several options for you to obtain the protection you need, including criminal actions and civil claims.
 At Contreras Law Firm, we represent domestic violence victims throughout San Diego County and the surrounding area.

-If you have recently been a victim of domestic violence, your first step should be to apply for a temporary restraining order to protect yourself and your property.
-A restraining order can also cover other members of your family, such as your children or other members of your household.
+If you have recently been a victim of domestic violence, your first step should be to apply for a temporary restraining order to protect yourself and your children.
 A temporary restraining order will take effect immediately.
-If you wish to seek a permanent restraining order, you will need to do so in a separate action.
+This in turn provides you with the time you need to obtain a more permanent order.